What is DNA?

 Can the DNA-PCR test be wrong?

-No, any diagnostic test can be wrong - including DNA-PCR.
+Any diagnostic test can be wrong, including DNA-PCR.
 Success with DNA-PCR depends on submitting the proper sample and collecting the sample before treatment is started.
-The DNA-PCR is a techincally demanding procedure, and laboratory error may occur due to contamination of the sample or poor technique.
-However, the error rate is extremely small especially if the sample is sent to a qualified laboratory where the potential for error is minimized through the use of strict safeguards and highly trained professionals.
-The enormous diagnostic power of DNA-PCR greatly outweighs its weakness, and provides veterinarians with a valuable tool in the battle against infectious disease.
+The DNA-PCR is a technically demanding procedure, and laboratory error may occur due to contamination of the sample or poor technique.
+However, the error rate is extremely small, especially if the sample is sent to a qualified laboratory where the potential for error is minimized through the use of strict safeguards and highly trained professionals.
+The enormous diagnostic power of DNA-PCR greatly outweighs its weakness and provides veterinarians with a valuable tool in the battle against infectious disease.